rsweber123/Rockbuster_SQL/README.md

 - City
 - Country

-For a more detailed description of these table see the [Data_dictionary](https://github.com/rsweber123/Rockbuster_SQL/blob/1db71b4aacd025bcd681cfe4a688f56eb228cda7/Data%20Dictionary%203.10.pdf)
+For a more detailed description of these table see the [Data dictionary 3.10.PDF](https://github.com/rsweber123/Rockbuster_SQL/blob/1db71b4aacd025bcd681cfe4a688f56eb228cda7/Data%20Dictionary%203.10.pdf)

 # Visualizations